AchilleSalaun/starter-academic/content/authors/admin/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
-- icon: envelope
+#- icon: envelope
-  icon_pack: fas
+#  icon_pack: fas
-  link: 'mailto:achillesalaun@gmail.com'  # For a direct email link, use "mailto:test@example.org".
+#  link: 'mailto:achillesalaun@gmail.com'  # For a direct email link, use "mailto:test@example.org".
+# Link to a PDF of your resume/CV from the About widget.
+# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
+- icon: cv
+  icon_pack: ai
+  link: statif/files/cv.pdf
 - icon: hal
   icon_pack: ai
   link: https://hal.archives-ouvertes.fr/search/index/?q=Achille+Sala%C3%BCn&authIdHal_s=achille-salaun